-- Reduces stress and anxiety: Owning a cat can can be soothing and trigger calming chemicals in the body, decreasing stress and anxiety levels.
-Cats are known for being low-maintenance, so a simple petting session is often enough to relax owners and distract them from other worries.
+- Reduces stress and anxiety: Owning a cat can be soothing and release calming chemicals in the body that decrease stress and anxiety levels.
+A short and sweet petting session is often enough to relax owners and reduce stress and anxiety.

-- Therapeutic benefits: The calming effect of owning a cat triggers the release of oxytocin, the hormone known for inducing feelings of love and trust.
-People going through difficult times of grief or mourning report that talking to their pet helps work out their feelings, since it is often easier to talk to something that won’t respond and can’t judge than to another human being.
+- Therapeutic benefits: Having a cat can release oxytocin in your body, the hormone known for inducing feelings of love and trust.
+People going through difficult times of grief or mourning report that talking to their pet helps work out their feelings since it is easier to talk to an animal than another human sometimes.
 In addition, a study found that children with autism were more likely to be less anxious and calm while petting a cat.

 - Lowers blood pressure: Cat owners are known to have lower blood pressure than non-cat owners due to the calming presence cats provide.
-One study was conducted with a room full of cat owners.
-In the study, the owners would speak aloud, which naturally elevated blood pressure levels, but when the owners were observed speaking with their cats, their blood pressure remained constant.
+One study was conducted with a room full of cat owners where the owners would speak aloud, which naturally elevated blood pressure levels.
+But when the owners were observed speaking with their cats, their blood pressure remained constant.

 - Lowers triglycerides and cholesterol levels: High triglyceride and cholesterol levels contribute to heart disease and are symptomatic of type 2 diabetes as well as strokes, liver and kidney disease.
 Naturally, reductions in these levels lead to a decreased risk in these diseases.